History

 The Thevalakkara Marthamariam Orthodox Syrian Church occupies a prominent place among

 the historic churches of the Malankara Orthodox Syrian Church.
-Situated in Kollam
+Situated in the Kollam

 district, the church lies five kilometers east of Kuttivattom Junction on the